Signs of Addiction

 Unsuccessful Attempts at Recovery

 If you have already tried to stop the use of your drug of choice and failed, it’s a sign that you may have developed a drug dependence.
+Those without a substance dependence often maintain abstinence without much effort.

 Are you experiencing coughing, sleeplessness, muscle soreness, or other health issues as a result of your drug use and continue to use anyway?
 This may be a sign of a developed addiction.
+These health issues can increase in severity if the addiction is left untreated.

 Changes in Interests